 My first betta was a blue veiltail from Walmart named Rainbow.
 He lived in a 10-gallon tank and I thought I was really doing something.
 I was a seven-year-old kid in Florida, and I wanted to get it right.

 Thanks to my parents giving me unfettered internet access at, frankly, far too young an age, I learned mostly from forums.
 This meant wading through advice that contradicted itself, had no sources, or had been passed down so many times nobody remembered where it started.
-Figuring out what was actually grounded in research versus what was just hobbyist folk wisdom took years.
-It’s still something I have to do.
+Figuring out what was actually grounded in research versus what was just hobbyist folk wisdom took years, and it’s not a skill I’ve gotten to retire.

 Why This Site Exists

-KnowBetta started because I remember how confusing it was to be new to this and not know who to trust.
-A lot of the information out there is well-intentioned but contradictory, and it can be hard to know where to even start.
-I also think the hobby can feel unwelcoming sometimes, and that’s a shame, because most people asking questions are just trying to do right by their fish.
+KnowBetta started because I remember how confusing it was to be new to this and not know who to trust, and because the hobby has a way of being unwelcoming to exactly the people who are trying hardest.
+Most people asking questions are just trying to do right by their fish.

 I’m not a biologist or a vet.
-I’m just someone who’s cared about this for a long time and wanted a place where everything is sourced, honest about uncertainty, and written without judgment.
+I’m someone who’s cared about this for a long time and wanted a place that admits what it doesn’t know and doesn’t scold anybody for asking.

 What I can promise is that I do the homework.
-I’ve built a reference library of peer-reviewed scientific papers, publications from veterinary organizations and universities, and highly-rated hobbyist books, and I use it.
-When an article on this site makes a factual claim, I try to cite where it came from so you can check for yourself.
-When the science is unclear or the best answer is “it depends,” I’ll say that too.
+I’ve built a reference library of research papers, publications from veterinary organizations and universities, and reputable hobbyist books, and I use it.
+When an article on this site makes a factual claim, I try to cite where it came from so you can check for yourself; when the science is unclear or the honest answer is “it depends,” I’d rather say so than pick whichever answer sounds most confident.

-If you found your way here, you’re probably the kind of person who actually wants to get it right.
-That’s enough.
+If you found your way here, you’re probably the kind of person who wants to get it right.
+As far as I’m concerned, that’s the only qualification the hobby should require.

 Get in Touch